critterandguitari/EYESY_Manual/manual.md

 To change the channel on which the EYESY receives MIDI notes, please see the `Shift` menu section in Chapter Two.

-# Chapter Four: Accessing EYESY from Elsewhere
+# 4. Accessing EYESY from Elsewhere

 ### WiFi, WiFi, WiFi.